FuelLabs/fuels-ts/apps/docs/src/getting-started.md

 ## Browser

-For a quick tests or just playing around, you can load it in your Web Apps straight from our CDN.
+For a quick test or just playing around, you can load it in your Web Apps straight from our CDN.

 ```html-vue
 <script type="module">